ProfilePic

 • Money Market Account

-Opening a savings account is not the only option out there for earning interest on your money.
-Money market accounts are another popular option that often people choose to grow their savings.
-Banks, credit unions, and other types of financial institutions may offer money market accounts.
+Opening a savings account is not the only option for earning interest on your money.
+Money market accounts are another popular option for growing your savings.
+Banks, credit unions, and other financial institutions may offer them.

-Money market accounts have similar features to both checking and savings accounts, almost like a hybrid but with a few key differences.
-You earn interest, generally more than you do with a savings account, for keeping a higher minimum balance in the account.
+Money market accounts have similar features to checking and savings accounts, almost like a hybrid, but with a few key differences.
+You earn interest, generally more than you do with a savings account, to keep a higher minimum balance in the account.

-You can make up to six transfers and/or withdrawals per month like you can on a savings account.
-These transactions include actions like transferring money between accounts, writing a check, and making debit purchases.
+You can make up to six monthly transfers and/or withdrawals like you can on a savings account.
+These transactions include transferring money between accounts, writing a check, and making debit purchases.
 Financial institutions can charge a fee to customers who make more than six transactions.

 Money market accounts share some checking features, such as the ability to write checks from the account.
-They may also include a debit card for making purchases or accessing money from ATMs.
-However, there are transaction limitations imposed on Money Market accounts that limit the frequency in which you can transfer funds.
+They may also include a debit card for purchasing or accessing money from ATMs.
+However, there are transaction limitations imposed on Money Market accounts that limit the frequency with which you can transfer funds.

 Why Choose a Money Market Account?

 If you want to earn more interest on your money you can with a savings account, a money market account might be the right option.
-One thing to keep in mind is that the interest rate is typically variable.
+One thing to remember is that the interest rate is typically variable.
 That means that the interest rate can change at any time.

-Certificates of deposit generally offer higher interest-earning features, with fixed rates, which provide you with stability.
-However, your money is held with the financial institution for a period of time with no access, and if you decide to take the money out, there is a fee or loss of interest.
-This “term,” or period the money is held for, can range from as little as three months or as long as five years.
-Money market accounts have more liquidity where you have access to your funds more often when needed.
+Certificates of deposit generally offer higher interest-earning features, with fixed rates, which provide stability.
+However, your money is held with the financial institution for a period of time without access, and if you decide to take the money out, there is a fee or loss of interest.
+This “term,” or period the money is held for, can range from as little as three months to five years.
+Money market accounts have more liquidity, and you can access your funds more often when needed.

 How a Money Market Account Can Be Used

 These accounts can be used for several different savings goals.
-You could use one as an emergency fund separate from your other accounts if you ever encounter unexpected expenses.
-If you are planning to buy a house in the next one or two years, a money market account may be a good option for a short-term saving goal.
+For example, if you ever encounter unexpected expenses, you could use one as an emergency fund separate from your other accounts.
+If you plan to buy a house in the next one or two years, a money market account may be a good option for a short-term saving goal.

 What to Look for When Opening a Money Market Account

 Be sure to shop around when looking at different money market accounts.
-Find out what the interest rates for each account because they can vary from bank to bank.
+Find out the interest rates for each account, as they can vary from bank to bank.
 The interest rate might be higher for larger balances on money market accounts.
-There’s usually a minimum balance requirement for opening and maintaining an account, so make sure you’re comfortable being able to meet this minimum.
+There’s usually a minimum balance requirement for opening and maintaining an account, so ensure you’re comfortable meeting this minimum.

-Finally, make sure you look at all possible fees tied to these accounts, including maintenance fees, a penalty fee for going over the six transactions that are allowed each month, or if your balance falls under a certain amount.
+Finally, make sure you look at all possible fees tied to these accounts, including maintenance fees, a penalty fee for exceeding the six transactions allowed each month, and a fee if your balance falls below a certain amount.

-Once you’re ready to open a money market account, NASB has high-performing options to choose from.
-Learn more about these accounts by calling us at 800-677-6272 today.
+Once you’re ready to open a money market account, NASB offers high-performing options.
+Call us at 800-677-6272 today to learn more about these accounts.